fttlov/JCAdvance/README.md

 - You can map <u> any Joy-con button </u> to emulate <u>any of Xbox, Keyboard or Mouse key</u> in one main profile <br>
 <sub>For Sony gamepads you can do the same, but wihou GUI by editing [Keyboard-Mouse] section in \XboxProfile\Default.ini</sub>

-- Fully configurable hotkeys to activate Gyro modes with two-buttons combination support (R+HOME)
+- Fully configurable hotkeys to activate Gyro modes with two-buttons combinations support (R+HOME)
 - Add Poling rate option (see more in Technical changes)
 - Add option to read Gyro data from left Joy-con (by defaul - only for right)
 - Add Smooth Filter